 This is an ongoing approval required under State Government legislation that must be applied for through Council.
 It requires the landowner to take all reasonable steps to minimise transmission of disease, pollution of water and degradation of land.
 In turn Council is required to ensure each system is working efficiently.
-Council will notify you when this approval is due.

 Poorly maintained or managed on-site sewage management systems are a serious source of water pollution and may present a health risk, cause odours and attract vermin and insects.
 What you put down your drains and toilet has a lot to do with how well your on-site sewage management system performs.